Plant-Root-Soil-Interactions-Modelling/CRootBox/README.md

+# CRootBox became CPlantBox

+CRootBox is not longer developed, it grew into [CPlantBox](https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox).

+CPlantBox is fully backward compatible CRootBox, offering a RootSystem only class, but can additionally simulate the plant shoot and leafs, enabeling even more complex functional plant models.

+For the a description of the root system modelling please refer to tutorial/latex/RootBox.

 # CRootBox

 The fastest way to try CRootBox is to read the tutorial and look at the examples in C++ or Python.